U8NWXD/oppia-wiki/Backend-tests.md

 * `absoluteValue(0)` and `absoluteValue(1)`: These test cases are not comprehensive because they do not test negative numbers, and it's important for an absolute value function to correctly handle negative inputs.
 However, the code coverage is 100% because both blocks of the `if` statement are executed.
 * `absoluteValue(-1)`, `absoluteValue(0)`, and `absoluteValue(1)`: These test cases are comprehensive, and code coverage is 100%.
 Note that even though line 1 doesn't execute, coverage is 100% because line 1 is not executable.

-This example illustrates something very important about code coverage: **Code coverage less than 100% implies that the tests are not comprehensive, but code coverage of 100% does not imply that tests are comprehensive.** Therefore, while code coverage is a useful tool, you should primarily think about whether your tests cover all the possible behaviors of the code being tested.
+This example illustrates something very important about code coverage: **Code coverage less than 100% implies that the tests are not comprehensive, but code coverage of 100% does NOT imply that tests are comprehensive.** Therefore, while code coverage is a useful tool, you should primarily think about whether your tests cover all the possible behaviors of the code being tested.
 In other words, you should have a behavior-first perspective.
 Don't just think about which lines are covered.

 ## Write backend tests

 ### Backend test structure

-We write our backend tests with Python's [unittest framework](https://docs.python.org/3/library/unittest.html).You should familiarize yourself that framework.
-In particular, you will be using its assertion functions in your tests.
+We write our backend tests with Python's [unittest framework](https://docs.python.org/3/library/unittest.html).
+You should familiarize yourself that framework by reading through the ["basic example" in its documentation](https://docs.python.org/3/library/unittest.html#basic-example).
+You should also take a look at what [assertion functions](https://docs.python.org/3/library/unittest.html#unittest.TestCase) are available.

 Backend test files live alongside the backend code files they test.
 For example, alongside `core/controllers/base.py` you'll find `core/controllers/base_test.py`.
 That `_test.py` suffix is important.
-It's how we identify files that have tests to run.
+It's how we identify which files have tests to run.
+Note that each file is entirely code or entirely tests.
+No file mixes code and tests.

 Inside test files, tests are organized into classes whose names end in `Tests`.
 Test cases are methods of these classes, and the method names begin with `test_`.
-For example, here is an example of a test from `base_test.py`:
+Note that only methods beginning with `test_` and inside classes ending in `Tests` are executed as tests.
+Here is an example of a test from `base_test.py`:

 ```python
 class HelperFunctionTests(test_utils.GenericTestBase):